ikersojo/06_webserv/README.md

 # Key new concepts (the magic behind the project)

 ## 1. Internet Sockets (TCP and UDP)
 Everything in Unix is a file: when Unix programs do any sort of I/O, they do it by reading or writing to a file descriptor (an integer associated with an open file).
-The open file can be a network connection, a FIFO, a pipe, a terminal, a real on-the-disk file...
+The open file can be a network Communication, a FIFO, a pipe, a terminal, a real on-the-disk file...

 To request a file descriptor for network communication, the system call **socket()** is used.
 It returns the socket fd, and you communicate through it using the specialized **send()** and **recv()** calls (read() and write() calls can be used, but with lower control, so not recommended).
 There are many kinds of sockets, we will focus on DARPA Internet addresses or **Internet Sockets**: